Klepvink/CircleOn/README.md

 These scripts were made to provide additional features to the SquareOff Pro chessboard that are not available in the application.
 Although this script is not made to be used without modification (it is possible from entrypoint.py, but it is purely for troubleshooting and testing commands), it should provide a complete set of features which can be used to play OTB-games, fetch live game data for use with third party platforms (such as broadcasting on Lichess) and basic checks to verify the legitimacy of moves.

 In it's current form when ran from entrypoint.py, it will do the following:
-- Start an over the board game or Stockfish game, depending on the setup in SquareoffHandler.py.
+- Start an over the board game or Stockfish game, depending on the setup in env.py.
-- At any point, you are able to enter SquareOff-commands in the terminal
+- At any point, you are able to enter SquareOff-commands in the terminal for debugging and testing.

 ## Setup
-Before you get started, make sure you copy env.example.py to env.py.
+Before you get started, install the requirements (```python3 -m pip install -r requirements.txt```), and make sure you copy ```env.example.py``` to ```env.py```.
 You don't actually have to change the contents of this file, but it contains settings for broadcasting your OTB-match to Lichess (using the Lichess Broadcaster app).
 This is turned off by default.

 ## Missing features
 Right now, ~~playing against an AI is not fully implemented~~, and third party integration was not taken into consideration when writing this.
-A basic stockfish implementation is included by default.
-If you just want to play OTB, modify the env.py file.
-A Windows (.exe) version of Stockfish was used in this repo, however you can modify EngineInstance.py to point to a Stockfish binary for your platform.
+A basic stockfish implementation is included by default (provided by the stockfish python package).
+If you just want to play OTB, modify the ```env.py``` file.
+A Windows (.exe) version of Stockfish was used in this repo, however you can modify ```env.py``` to point to a Stockfish binary for your platform.

 ## Important information
-BLEAK (https://github.com/hbldh/bleak )-example code is included in this code, especially a modified version of the UART_service.py example script.
+BLEAK (https://github.com/hbldh/bleak )-example code is included in this code, especially a modified version of the ```UART_service.py``` example script.
 This was done to allow for the testing of commands sent to and from the board.
 If you run this script without modification, you can directly enter commands to send to the board in your terminal to test functionality.

 AI was used in order to troubleshoot, write and format parts of this code.
 A rooted Pixel 3a was used to analyze Bluetooth-data sent to and from the SquareOff application.